The Big Picture on Questions To Ask Before Buying Rental Property:

 4. What’s the neighborhood vacancy rate?

-Just as you need an accurate number for the property’s tax bill, you also need an accurate estimate for its vacancy rate.
+How and what to forecast is one of the best questions to ask before buying any rental property.
+Just as you need an accurate number for the property’s tax bill, you also need an accurate estimate of its vacancy rate.

-Vacancy rate is an expense that all too many new rental investors ignore.
-But over time vacancies will eat into your average cash flow, making it a very real expense.
+The vacancy rate is an expense that many new rental investors ignore.
+But over time, vacancies will eat into your average cash flow, making it a real expense.

-Talk to other neighborhood landlords and property managers to get a sense of the local vacancy rate.
+Talk to other neighborhood landlords and property managers to understand the local vacancy rate.
 For online resources, Moving.com (shown below) provides some insights into local vacant properties, and Propstream displays vacant properties based on your search parameters.

 5. What direction are economic and social indicators trending?